Fivell/policies/src/pages/policies/risk_management_policy.md

-  - Taking into account the information and results from previous steps, Versionista's mission, and other important criteria, the Risk Management Team determines the best control(s) for reducing risks to the information systems and to the confidentiality, integrity, and availability of ePHI.
+  - Taking into account the information and results from previous steps, Versionista's mission, and other important criteria, the Risk Management Team determines the best control(s) for reducing risks to the information systems and to the confidentiality, integrity, and availability of PHI or PII.
 These controls may consist of a mix of administrative, physical, and/or technical safeguards.
   - Output - Selected control(s)